 - Excel in the basic sciences

 - Deliver evidence-based, high quality care in partnership with patients, families, and communities

 - Improve the system of healthcare in which they work

 The new curriculum will prepare students exceptionally well for future careers across the entire spectrum of medical practice including all clinical specialties and subspecialties, research in academic health centers, rural and urban settings, and for diverse patient populations.
 At Geisel, students are embedded within a world-class research setting that provides opportunities to develop scholarly work in basic and translational sciences, health care delivery sciences, and scholarly quality improvement.

-Our curriculum is as dynamic as the world of medicine itself.
-Each year, the Geisel School of Medicine at Dartmouth reviews all four years of the curriculum to keep pace with medicine’s rapid advances and complexities, and to ensure that you develop competencies in eight broad areas: medical science; clinical care; population health; communications skills; personal, professional and leadership development; evaluation and improvement in medicine; professionalism; and collaboration and teamwork.
-When you leave Dartmouth, you will have the tools, the skills, and the attitudes necessary for a lifetime of learning—one of the realities and rewards of practicing medicine in the 21st century.
+Geisel’s new curriculum keeps pace with medicine’s rapid advances and complexities and ensures that students develop competencies in eight broad areas: medical science; clinical care; population health; communications skills; personal, professional and leadership development; evaluation and improvement in medicine; professionalism; and collaboration and teamwork.
+When students leave Dartmouth, they will have the knowledge and skills necessary for a lifetime of learning—one of the realities and rewards of practicing medicine in the 21st century.